 “The boy is not governed by don’t, but is led by do.”

 The Scout Oath and Law are powerful tools for positive reinforcement.
 Describe what is expected, not what is prohibited.
-Negative reinforcement is a weak method for Scout aged boys and it’s not consistent with Scouting values.
+Negative reinforcement is a weak method, and it’s not consistent with Scouting values.